matthew-reid/Graphtane/README.md

 * **GVis** - thin OpenGL wrapper

 ## Building
-Build solution using CMake.
+The solution can be build with CMake.
+The build can be configured through CMake using build option variables (BUILD_*).

+Required dependencies:
+* Boost
+* GLEW
+* GLFW
+* GLM

+Optional dependencies:
+* OpenCL C++ libraries (required by OpenCL projects)
+* OpenVDB (required by OpenVDB projects)

 ## Examples
-* Executables must be run with working directory set to the root checkout directory.
+* Executables must be run with working directory set to the root repository directory.
 * Camera can be moved with WASD keys and mouse when in free camera mode.
 * Use `VdbViewerApp -h` to see command line options for viewing VDB files.